-During the intake session, the student and counselor will establish a plan to address the student's needs.
-Plans will be unique for each student - the counselor may recommend group counseling, individual counseling, or both.
+Eligible students will meet with a counselor by Zoom to create a plan.
+Plans are unique for each student.
+The counselor may recommend group counseling, individual counseling, or both.
 In some cases, students may benefit from a referral to a mental health professional or service outside of CSUMB.

-If a student is in crisis, they will be seen as soon as possible.
+Students in crisis are seen as soon as possible.

 - Veterans' Issues

-While the counseling center staff is trained and highly committed to the well-being of the community, should a student need additional resources, we will appropriately refer students to outside services such as a private practitioner, medical professional (e.g. psychiatrist, nutritionist), community support group, or facility that specializes in the student's problem.
+Occasionally a student may need additional resources.
+The counseling center will appropriately refer students to outside services such as a private practitioner, medical professional (e.g. psychiatrist, nutritionist), community support group, or facility that specializes in the student's problem.

 While there are limits to confidentiality, the fact that you are seeing a counselor does not appear on any academic records.
 Your right to confidentiality is protected by law.
 As helping professionals, we are legally and ethically bound to report cases of child abuse, elder abuse, suicide, homicide, and if individuals are gravely disabled and unable to care for themselves.